-There is not a dedicated school cloakroom but teachers and pupils may leave their belongings in the classroom (if this has been pre-booked for use by your group) which is a secure space, but it is recommended to keep high value items on you at all times.
+There is not a dedicated school cloakroom but teachers and students may leave their belongings in the classroom which is a secure space, but it is recommended to keep high value items on you at all times.

-There is a museum shop available with a range of pocket money priced items specifically for school groups.
-However, it is a small space so please let the Learning and Engagement Officer know as you arrive if you wish to the children to use the shop.
+There is a museum shop available with a range of pocket money priced items.
+However, it is a small space so please let the Learning and Engagement Officer know as you arrive if you wish for the students to use the shop.
+8 people can enter the shop at one time.
 Alternatively, you can pre-order goodie bags upon booking your visit.